febrian2108/febrian2108/README.md

 ### <h1>Hi there 👋</h1>

-<h3 align="center">My name is Fahri Febrian and I'm a Beginner Full-Stack Web Developer, currently studying at the Indonesian Teknokrat University majoring in Informatics</h3>
+<h3>My name is Fahri Febrian and I'm a Beginner Full-Stack Web Developer, currently studying at the Indonesian Teknokrat University majoring in Informatics</h3>

+<p>A passionate Web Developer from Indonesia</p>

+<h3>About Me</h3>

+- 🎯 Goal : Be the Profesional Web Developer
+- 📚 I am currently learning the Python programming language

 <h3 align="left">Connect with me:</h3>
 <p align="left">